dashpay/docs/introduction/information.rst

   Any Dash client that is serving a full version of the blockchain to peers.
 This can be a user running a Dash Core wallet on his/her desktop, or it could be a :ref:`masternode <masternodes>`.
-Full nodes promote decentrailzation by allowing any user to double check the validity of the blockchain.
+Full nodes promote decentralization by allowing any user to double check the validity of the blockchain.

 Fungible